• Skip to primary navigation

 MSCI Website

-MSCI lets you search across an extensive ESG data set of over 2,900 constituents of investment MSCI ACWI Index.
+MSCI lets you search an extensive ESG data set of over 2,900 constituents of investment MSCI ACWI Index.
 It is easy to use this ESG tool.
 Type the company name or ticker to compare it with global climate change objectives.
 You can also view its ESG risks and opportunities.

 The tool converts the current and expected carbon emissions from about 10,000 firms to help you discover better ESG investing opportunities.